-&lt;sup>1The experiments received approval from the OMITTED FOR PEER REVIEW.
+1The experiments received approval from the OMITTED FOR PEER REVIEW.

-&lt;sup>2More details on how we recruited this sample, as well as summary statistics and information on response rates, are included in the Online Appendix.
+2More details on how we recruited this sample, as well as summary statistics (see Tables A1 and A2) and information on response rates, are included in the Online Appendix.

-&lt;sup>3In October 2018, we conducted an identical conjoint candidate choice experiment on a representative sample of the American public only.
+3In October 2018, we conducted an identical conjoint candidate choice experiment on a representative sample of the American public only.
 We preregistered hypotheses about trade-offs among partisanship, policy, and democratic values in this sample at EGAP (ID: OMITTED FOR PEER REVIEW).
 We did not preregister separate hypotheses for our March/April 2019 samples.
 Results for tests of our preregistered hypotheses are provided in the Online Appendix.